psi4/psi4/doc/sphinxman/source/build_planning.rst

 * :makevar:`LAPACK_TYPE` |w---w| CMake variable to specify which LAPACK libraries to look for among ``MKL|OPENBLAS|ESSL|ATLAS|ACML|SYSTEM_NATIVE``.
 * :envvar:`MKL_ROOT` |w---w| Environment variable set by Intel compilervars scripts.
 Sufficient to trigger math detection of MKL at this location.
 * :envvar:`MATH_ROOT` |w---w| Environment variable to specify root directory in which BLAS/LAPACK libraries should be detected (*e.g.*, ``${MATH_ROOT}/lib64/libblas.so`` and ``${MATH_ROOT}/lib64/liblapack.so``).
 * :makevar:`LAPACK_LIBRARIES` |w---w| CMake variable to specify BLAS/LAPACK libraries explicitly, bypassing math detection.
-Should be semicolon-separated list of full paths.
+Should be ";"-separated list of full paths.
 * :makevar:`LAPACK_INCLUDE_DIRS` |w---w| CMake variable to specify BLAS/LAPACK header location explicitly, bypassing math detection.
 Only needed for MKL.
+* :makevar:`OpenMP_LIBRARY_DIRS` |w---w| CMake variable to specify OpenMP library (iomp5/gomp/omp) directories explicitly.
+Should be ";"-separated list of full directory paths.
+Usually the solution to error ``Could NOT find MathOpenMP``.

 **Examples**